Table Saw Fence, 40" Right Rip, No. M1040

 Increase the productivity and accuracy of your table saw with the Accusquare Table Saw Rip Fence.
 With Accusquare’s unique design of three T-slots located on the three exposed sides of the fence guide rail, this is the most versatile fence system available.
 These Accusquare fences don’t have the cumbersome cords, pads, or pulleys which can get in the way when you’re working or can wear out over time.
 Also, installation is quick and easy.

-- Features dual-hairline cursor for quick alignment and straight cuts every time
+- Dual-hairline cursor for quick alignment and straight cuts every time

 - Twist & Lock system holds the fence firmly in position without distorting